-The word nikah means to bring together and to absorb.
-Therefore,the mutually agreeing of both the parties to perform the nikah in islam.
-Which is expected to bring them together as partners for the rest of their lives.
-They must be clear on the conditions, compulsory duties and rights that apply to them in a marriage.
+The word nikah means to bring together and absorb.
+Therefore, the mutually agreeing of both the parties to perform the nikah in Islam.
+Which is to bring them together for the rest of their lives.
+They must be clear on the conditions, duties, and rights that apply to them in a marriage.

 Hazrat Muhammad ﷺ said:

 “The nikah is my Sunnah”, means that getting married and performing the nikah is not just a legal formality, but also an important example of the Prophet.
 This fact does not detract from the importance of the act of getting married, but it clarifies that a person who is not able to get married has not committed a sin.

 From a technical perspective, when a man and women have their nikah done, they are considered a husband and wife.